Bernhard von Bülow: Chancellor

 Bülow's mornings were reserved for Wilhelm, who would visit the chancellery every morning when in Berlin.
 His determination to remain on Wilhelm's good side was remarkable, even for those accustomed to his irascible manner.
 Wilhelm's household controller noted, "Whenever, by oversight, he expresses an opinion in disagreement with the emperor, he remains silent for a few moments and then says the exact contrary, with the preface, 'as Your Majesty so wisely remarked'".
 He gave up tobacco, beer, coffee and liqueurs and took 35 minutes of exercise every morning and would ride in good weather through the Tiergarten.
 He would, on Sundays, take long walks in the woods.
 In 1905, at 56, he led his old Hussars regiment at the gallop in an imperial parade and was rewarded by an appointment to the rank of major general.
 Wilhelm remarked to Eulenburg in 1901, "Since I have Bülow I can sleep peacefully".
 His first conspicuous act as chancellor was a masterly defence in the Reichstag of German imperialism in China.
 Bülow often spent his time defending German foreign policy there, to say nothing of covering for the Kaiser's many undiplomatic gaffes.
-In a speech on November 1906, Bülow introduced the concept of "encirclement" to the Reichstag that triggered the Teutonic press to blame Der Krieg in der Gegenwart.
+In a speech in November 1906, Bülow introduced the concept of "encirclement" to the Reichstag that triggered the Teutonic press to blame Der Krieg in der Gegenwart.
 To Germany, the Triple Entente was a disaster, but he put a brave face on it.

 Domestic policy and politics

-Various reforms were also introduced during his reign, including an extension of the period in which workers could claim accident insurance (1900), the making of industrial arbitration courts compulsory for towns with a population of more than 20,000 (1901) and an extension of health insurance and further controls on child labour (1903).
+Various reforms were also introduced during his tenure, including an extension of the period in which workers could claim accident insurance (1900), the making of industrial arbitration courts compulsory for towns with a population of more than 20,000 (1901) and an extension of health insurance and further controls on child labour (1903).
 A polling booth law was introduced that improved the secret ballot in 1904.
 Two years later, payment for Reichstag deputies was introduced.